Highlights

 • Electric start

-• 5 Speed transmission
+• 5 Speed WR transmission

 • Steel perimeter frame